phoenixframework/phoenix/guides/telemetry.md

 aggregate the measurements (data) into metrics to provide meaningful information about your application.

-For example, if the following `Telemetry.Metrics.summary/2` call is added to the `metrics/0` function of your Telemetry Supervisor:
+For example, if the following `Telemetry.Metrics.summary/2` call is added to the `metrics/0` function of your Telemetry supervisor:

 ```elixir
 summary("phoenix.endpoint.stop.duration",